amayuelas/DataStructures/README.md

 # DataStructures
-Several Data structures implemented in Python
+Here I have implemented some data structures in Python to use in other projects.